tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 #### `$(dirname)`

-Substitute with the path to the directory where the running scenario script is located.
+Substitute the path to the directory where the running scenario script is located.

 #### Evaluation of nested substitution syntax